w3f/Grants-Program/applications/mobile-polka.md

 ### Team members

 - **Esubalew Amenu**: BSc in Computer Science, MSc in Software Engineering, BA in Management.
+Co-founder of DataScience and Herma computing plc.
 Over 8 years of experience in blockchain and fintech industries.
 Successfully led multiple projects from conception to implementation, ensuring timely delivery and client satisfaction.
 - **Eyasu Bihanu**: Has a strong background in blockchain applications.
 - **Minilik Eshetu**: Experienced backend developer proficient in building robust and scalable systems for blockchain applications.
 - **Khalid Abdurahiman**: Skilled mobile app developer adept at creating intuitive and feature-rich applications for various platforms, specializing in blockchain solutions.